Skip to main content

 University websites are full of eye-catching features such as:

-- Moving image carousels
+• Moving image carousels

-- Pop-up adverts, surveys, and chatbots
+• Pop-up adverts, surveys, and chatbots

-- Videos and audio that automatically play
+• Videos and audio that automatically play

 However, did you know that these features can actually bring on feelings of anxiety and panic for many users?
 Often, these site elements cannot even be paused due to controls not being present, resulting in students feeling overwhelmed and leaving your site.
-The chances are that these students may not return either and choose another university who provides an inclusive, stress-free experience.
+The chances are that these students may not return either and choose another university that provides an inclusive, stress-free experience.

 Give simplistic access to support